-You can use your finger to perform the same functions as the interactive pens when you install the Touch Unit (BrightLink 595Wi).
+You can use your finger to perform the same functions as the interactive pens when you install the Touch Unit (BrightLink Pro 1430Wi).

-Note: See the Installation Guide for detailed instructions on installing the Touch Unit and calibrating for finger touch interactivity.
+Note: See the Installation Guide for detailed instructions on installing the Touch Unit.

 Touch Unit Safety Instructions

 Calibrating for Finger Touch Interactivity

 Using Finger Touch Operations